sriramrokkam/k8s-training/admin/exercise_prep/README.md

 # Scripts to prepare exercises

 ## fortune-cookies.sh
-For the day 4 exercises, you will need to build and push the container image for the fortune-cookies app..
+For the day 4 exercises, you will need to build and push the container image for the fortune-cookies app.
 This can be done automatically using this [script](./fortune-cookies.sh).

 **Important: this script requires a connection and credentials to work with github.tools.sap!**